Clinical-Informatics-Collaborative/Clinical_Dashboard_24sem1/README.md

   4. Build R Shiny UI and Server and launch the website.

-  5. If possible, figure out how to map non-standard project to correct column name so that it can show visualization.

 ## Q&A
   1. **What programming languages / tools should I know in advance in order to understand your work?**
      For programming languages: Python, R.